Best practices to set up networking for workloads migrated to Azure

 - A hub and spoke configuration is typically used by larger enterprises.
 Smaller networks might consider a simpler design to save on costs and complexity.

 - You can use spoke virtual networks to isolate workloads, with each spoke managed separately from other spokes.
-Each workload can include multiple tiers, and multiple subnets that are connected with Azure load balancers.
+Each workload can include multiple tiers with multiple subnets that are connected with Azure load balancers.

 Figure 1: Hub and spoke topology.